Glossary

 PostgreSQL

-A powerful, open-source object-relational database system known for its reliability, robustness, and performance, widely used for managing structured data.
+A powerful, open-source object-relational database system known for its reliability, robustness, and performance.
+Widely used for managing structured data.
+DipDup uses PostgreSQL as its primary database backend.

 Prometheus

-An open-source monitoring and alerting toolkit designed for reliability and scalability, used to collect and process metrics from various systems, providing valuable insights into application and infrastructure performance.
+An open-source monitoring and alerting toolkit designed for reliability and scalability.
+Used to collect and process metrics from various systems, providing valuable insights into application and infrastructure performance.
+DipDup can expose metrics for Prometheus scraping.

 RPC API

-RPC stands for Remote Procedure Call.
-A protocol used to communicate with Tezos nodes and interact with the blockchain.
-DipDup receives minimal amount of data from RPC API due to slow performance relatively to TzKT and other APIs.
+Remote Procedure Call API.
+A protocol used to communicate with blockchain nodes and interact with the blockchain.
+DipDup receives a minimal amount of data from RPC APIs due to their relatively slow performance compared to other sources.

 schema